Home

 • could harm the health and safety of others

-The employer does not have to change the basic nature of the job.
-For example, if someone in a call centre asks for a job that does not involve taking calls, this might not be reasonable if there is no other job to give them.
+For example, someone in a call centre asks for a job that does not involve taking calls.
+This might not be reasonable if there is no other job to give them.

 An employer does not have to make adjustments that are unreasonable.
 However, they should still find other ways to support the disabled person.
 This could include making other adjustments that are reasonable.